The Coca-Cola Kid: Production

 David Stratton gave a copy of Frank Moorhouse's book The Americans, Baby to Dusan Makavejev when he attended the Sydney Film Festival in 1975 with Sweet Movie.
 Production of the movie was difficult in part because of Makavejev's work methods, which were different from the way films were normally made in Australia.
 Denny Lawrence came on board the film as a consultant.

-The Coca-Cola Kid was shot on location in Sydney–various city landmarks can be seen briefly throughout the film.
+The Coca-Cola Kid was shot on location in Sydney and the Blue Mountains.

 Reception

 Rotten Tomatoes gives The Coca-Cola Kid a rating of 47% from 17 reviews.
 Roger Ebert gave the film 3 out of 4 stars and said that the movie was "filled with moments of inspiration," but believed that "the last half of the film [...] does not quite deliver on the promises of the first half."

 Box office

 The Coca-Cola Kid grossed $36,365 at the box office in Australia.